alto9/signal9-advisor/ai/brainstorm/diagrams/crons/DailySyncAssets.md

 1. **EventBridge Rule: Daily at 4:00 AM** - AWS EventBridge triggers the cron job daily at 4:00 AM using cron expression `0 4 * * ? *`
 2. **Lambda: SyncAssets** - AWS Lambda function (Node.js/Python) is invoked to handle the asset synchronization
-3. **Alpaca API: /v2/assets** - The Lambda function makes HTTPS calls to Alpaca's REST API to retrieve the latest asset catalog
+3. **Alpaca API: /v2/assets?status=active** - The Lambda function makes HTTPS calls to Alpaca's REST API to retrieve only active tradable assets
 4. **DynamoDB: signal9_assets table** - AWS DynamoDB table that stores asset information
 5. **Upsert asset records** - Database operation that inserts new assets or updates existing ones based on asset symbol
 6. **Update lastSyncTimestamp** - Updates the sync timestamp to track when the last synchronization occurred